 - We also offer job switching online - click here to switch to an available job that you can make.

 - If you miss your scheduled job, and no one covers it for you, a $75 missed-job fee applies.
 It's no fun for us to charge this fee, so please ensure your jobs are all fulfilled!

 - Lane Slip Verifier: (Home Meets) Lane slip verifier will circle the middle time on each lane slip and place in order from fastest to slowest time with empty lanes in the back.
 They will check of legibility of swimmer number and name.
 When completed, each heat will be passed to the computer reader.
 Be at the clubhouse for training at 8:45 am or when called.

 - Equipment Table: (Home Meets) Set up equipment table and assist with selling of Greenbrook equipment.
 Break down equipment table after first half of the meet, around breaststroke, event 36.

-Event Updater: Utilize the SwimTopia App to publish the current event/heat throughout the meet.
+Event Updater (Away Meets Only): Utilize the SwimTopia App to publish the current event/heat throughout the meet.

 - 1st half - begins at meet start.
 2nd half - begins RIGHT AFTER breaststroke, event 36.

 - Swimmer check in/Bathrooms: (Home & Away Meets) - Job begins at 7:15 am Check in all swimmers for the meet.
 Write swimmer number onto hand/arm if needed.
 Ensure all "official" swimmers have checked in.
 Check/empty all trash cans, toilet paper, and towels in the restrooms at 10:00 am.

 - BBQ Snack Shack: Report to the Clubhouse at 10:30 am to set up and prepare hamburgers and hot dogs.
 Cook hamburgers and hot dogs on the BBQ.
 After serving, clean up BBQ and utensils.